Nowshera District: Shrine of Sheikh Syed Nadir Shah (Mast Baba)

 He was the father of Syed Sheikh Bahadur Baba (Abbak Sahib) and grand father of Syed Kasteer Gul (Kaka Sahib).
 He died on (02 Safar 969 Hijri) 1561-62 AD.
 The Shrine is located at Khawara village Khatak Territory Nowshera.

 Shrine of Sheikh Bahadur Baba (Abbak Sahib)

 The shrine of Sheikh Bahadur Baba is named after Sheikh Bahadur Baba.
 He was born at Khawara Village Khatak territory, on (15 Ramadan 941 Hijri) 1524 AD.
-After a life of full struggle for the prosperity of Islam and spreading of spiritual light in the region, he died on (14 Shaban 1027 Hijri)1627 Ad.
+After a life of full struggle for the prosperity of Islam and spreading of spiritual light in the region, he died on (14 Shaban 1027 Hijri) 1627 AD.

 He married once and had four Sons one died as an infant, and the remaining three are Syed Sheikh Afan Sahib and Syed Sheikh Hayat Sahib(Alias Sheikh Attaan Sahib) Syed Sheikh Kasteer Gul (Sheikh Rahamkar, Kaka Sahib).
 His descendants are known as Abbak Kheil and Kakakheil scattered all over Kpk province.
-The Shrine is located near(1.5KM) the village of Kana Khel.
+The Shrine is located near(1.5 km) the village of Kana Khel.